scriptnull/docsv2/sources/tutorials/ci/integrations/codeCoverage/usingJacoco.md

   - oraclejdk7

 build:
-  # set the advanceReporting flag to true.
+  # set the advancedReporting flag to true.
   # this is optional, but highly recommended.
 It tells Shippable
   # to look for additional information in the results, and use it to produce
   # a more detailed coverage report, visible from the Shippable UI.